How Olive Oil Benefits Health – A True Mediterranean Gold

 Currently, the largest cultivators of the olive are Spain, Italy, and Greece, followed by multiple North African countries and others such as Turkey.
 The largest consumers – in order – are Greece, Spain, and Italy.
 When it comes to olive oil production, Spain by far leads the way at 75% of all olive oil in the World!

 Italy is the second largest producer and the third largest consumer of olive oil in the world, and even then they still consume over 11l per capita annually!
-My previous post about Italy’s healthy meals might explain how a little!
+It’s no wonder they’re famous for they’re longevity, alongside their active and social and largely whole-foods diet.

 Cultures and Cuisines

-Throughout Mediterranea, olive oil historically has and still does hold key significance in tradition, medicine, health, and religion.
+Throughout Mediterranea, olive oil historically has held key significance in tradition, medicine, health, and religion – and it still does.
 In fact, in many languages, the words “olive” and “oil” ultimately stem from the same word due to their significance in relation!

-It has been used for lamp fuel, mechanical purposes (Lampante Olive Oil – inedible), cosmetics, pharmaceuticals, medicine, and cooking.
+It has been used for lamp fuel, mechanical purposes (in the form of Lampante Olive Oil, which is inedible), cosmetics, pharmaceuticals, medicine, and cooking.
 It is the prior two that we will discuss here.

 Olive Oil and Heart Health